 February 12, 2025

-The CFPB was created by Congress to fix problems that caused over eight million people to lose their jobs and almost four million families to lose their homes during the Great Recession.
+The CFPB was created by Congress to fix problems that caused over eight million people to lose their jobs and almost ten million families to lose their homes during the Great Recession.
 The CFPB saves homes, stops fraud that ruins lives, and enforces key laws, securing $21 billion in relief for over 200 million people harmed by credit bureaus, big banks, debt collectors and predatory lenders.

 In addition to contacting Congress, we are urging those of you on the ground to submit letters to the editor in your local papers to urge your Representatives to oppose efforts to shut down the CFPB.
 Writing a letter to the editor (LTE) of your local or regional newspaper is a quick and effective way to reach a targeted audience.
 Here are tips to help you write and place an effective letter.